 It's the City's intent to fund activities in the areas most directly affected by the needs of low to moderate income residents and communities and those with other special needs.
-To create substantive neighborhood improvements and stimulate additional, unassisted improvement efforts, the City will focus a portion of its housing-related funding in targeted low-income and special needs neighborhoods.
+To create substantive neighborhood improvements and stimulate additional, unassisted improvement efforts, the City will

 The City will specifically target a minimum of 70% - with the ultimate goal being 100% - of all funding to benefit low to moderate income residents living within City limit boundaries.
 Defined as an area in which at least 51 percent of households have an income of 80 percent or less of the AMI, approximately three quarters of the City is within a CDBG income-eligible census tract, which HUD has pre-determined are income-eligible areas based on the latest census data.
 Some projects, such as infrastructure improvement projects, will be focused specifically to these areas, while other projects are intended to serve primarily residents with low to moderate incomes through projects themselves (i.e., public services, owner-occupied rehabilitation, and affordable housing).

+Affordable Housing

-Affordable Housing AP-55 Affordable Housing - 91.220(g) Introduction This section provides an overview of affordable housing goals in Merced for FY 2025-26 It focuses specific goals for the number of people experiencing homelessness, non-homeless populations, and special ends households to be provided affordable housing within the program year.
+AP-55 Affordable Housing - 91.220(g)

+This section provides an overview of affordable housing goals in Merced for FY 2025-26 It focuses specific goals for the number of people experiencing homelessness, non-homeless populations, and special ends households to be provided affordable housing within the program year.
 This section also indicates the number of affordable housing units that will be provided by program type, including rental assistance, production of new units, rehabilitation of existing units, or acquisition of existing units.